KangarooDuck/google-ads-api-project/README.md

-# Google Ads Management Tool
+# Google Ads Management Tool (code generated with Claude Code)

 A Streamlit-based web application for managing Google Ads campaigns with comprehensive audit logging and tracking capabilities.